-A minor toothache may be caused by temporary gum irritation that can be treated at home.
-If a tooth hurts a lot, it can be caries, infection or other dental diseases that will not go away on their own.
-If you have a severe toothache, you will need professional dental treatment.
+A mild toothache may occur due to temporary gum irritation, which can be treated at home.
+If a tooth hurts severely, it may be caused by caries, an infection, or other dental diseases that will not go away on their own.
+If you have severe toothache, you will need professional dental treatment.

-An excruciating toothache along with fever and chills means you have an emergency.
-You should immediately consult a dentist.
-In rare cases, an infection in the mouth can spread to other parts of the body, including the brain and bloodstream.
+Unbearable toothache accompanied by fever and chills means that you have an emergency situation.
+You need to contact a dentist immediately.
+In rare cases, an infection in the mouth can spread to other parts of the body, including the brain and the bloodstream.

 There are different types of toothache depending on the underlying cause.
-The specific symptoms of a toothache can vary, but may include:
+Specific symptoms of toothache may vary, but may include:

 - dull pain that does not go away;